hlohm/mfunc/README.md

 ## mfunc
-### a function wrapper plugin for oh-my-zsh
+#### a function wrapper plugin for oh-my-zsh

+This is handy for defining functions on-the-fly that will last longer than your current login session without editing any config files.

-This little tool defines 3 helper functions:
+The plugin defines 3 functions:

 | `Command`               | Action
 |-------------------------|----------------------------------------
 | `mfunc name [name] ...` | create new function(s) interactively
 | `rfunc name [name] ...` | delete existing user-defined function(s)
-| ` lfunc`                | list all user-defined functions
+| `lfunc`                 | list all user-defined functions

 functions are stored as plain text in $ZSH/functions/ and made available via the autoload builtin (i.e. they are only loaded into memory when called for the